elbeno/constexpr/README.md

 # Experiments with constexpr

-Everything (with the exception of a few of the long double functions in the math library) is written in C++11 constexpr style for maximum compatibility.
+Everything (with the exception of a few of the long double functions in the math library, and the string encryption, which uses std::make_index_sequence) is written in C++11 constexpr style for maximum compatibility.

 ## Math functions